 Janet Stuijt was appointed to the Management Board as General Counsel as of 1 September 2018.
-Ms Stuijt is responsible for NN Group's legal function and compliance function and holds the position of Company Secretary.
-Ms Stuijt joined ING Verzekeringen in 2011 in that same capacity.
-From 2008 to 2010, she was General Counsel Commercial Banking at ING Group.
-From 1998 to 2008, Ms Stuijt held various senior (global) management positions within ABN AMRO's legal department, primarily relating to ABN AMRO's corporate strategic and investment banking activities.
-In 1998, she was Regional Legal Counsel at ABN AMRO's regional office in Singapore.
-From 1993 to 1997, Ms Stuijt practised law as an associate at Loeff Claeys Verbeke/Allen Overy, Singapore office (1997) and De Brauw Blackstone Westbroek (1993-1997).
+Ms Stuijt is responsible for the Issuer's legal function and compliance function and Corporate Security & Investigations and holds the position of Company Secretary.
+Ms Stuijt's previous positions include General Counsel & Head of Compliance of the Issuer.
 Ms Stuijt holds a Master's in Civil law, from the University of Leiden (the Netherlands).
-Since 2016, she has been member of the supervisory board of N.V.
-Nederlandse Spoorwegen and a member of its risk & audit committee and chair of its nomination & remuneration committee.
-Ms Stuijt is also member of the advisory board of Master in Finance & Law of University of Amsterdam (UvA).
+Besides being a member of the Management Board, Ms Stuijt is vice-chair of the supervisory board of Nederlandse Spoorwegen N.V., chair of its nomination & remuneration committee and member of its risk & audit committee.
+Ms Stuijt is also member of the advisory board of the Master's in Law & Finance of University of Amsterdam (UvA).